CartoDB/documentation/app/content/carto-python/visualizing-data.md

 The different functions available are:

-- **Color_bins:** Helper function for quickly creating a color bins style.
+- **Color_bins:** Helper function for creating a color bins style.
 Data values of each attribute are rounded down to the nearest value in the domain and are then styled with the corresponding color.

-- **Color_categories:** Helper function for quickly creating a color category style.
-Data values of each attribute listed in the domain are mapped one to one with corresponding colors in the range.
+- **Color_categories:** Helper function for creating a color category style.
+Data values of each attribute listed in the domain are mapped one to one with corresponding colors in the color range.

-- **Color_continuous:** Helper function for quickly creating a color continuous style.
+- **Color_continuous:** Helper function for creating a color continuous style.
 Data values of each field are interpolated linearly across values in the domain and are then styled with a blend of the corresponding color in the range.

 For more information and details about function parameters, default values etc., please go to the [reference](https://docs.carto.com/carto-python/reference/#stylescolor_bins).